-Zakk Wilde Balancing Ozzy Osbourne, Black Label Society, Zakk Sabbath And Solo Work [Opinion]
+Zakk Wilde Balancing Ozzy Osbourne, Black Label Society, Zakk Sabbath, And Solo Work [Opinion]

 “The bottom line is that if Alice in Chains or Soundgarden came out today, they would be just as impressive as they were when they came out when they did – and they’re doing what they want to do.
 You have to hit it as hard as you can, get on the road and promote your band, that’s how you do it.
 You can still have a career playing the music you want to play.”

 Zakk Wilde doesn’t change for anyone, any more than Ozzy Osbourne does.
-Zakk Wilde helped keep Southern rock alive, even if he is from New Jersey, for over two decades with The Black Label Society and the short-lived band Pride and Glory.
+Zakk Wilde helped keep Southern rock alive, even if he is from New Jersey, for over two decades with Black Label Society and the short-lived band Pride and Glory.

 RELATED REPORTS FROM THE INQUISITR

-Ozzy Osbourne Summer Tour With Zakk Wilde, Blasko, Tommy Clufetos and Adam Wakeman
+Ozzy Osbourne Summer Tour With Zakk Wilde, Blasko, Tommy Clufetos And Adam Wakeman

 Marilyn Manson, Johnny Depp, And Ozzy Osbourne: Is There A Future For Shock Rock?